AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 1. A managed platform (for example Render) with an HTTPS URL that controllers like Joeys GitHub connect to from ChatGPT.
 2. A self-hosted Docker deployment using the `Dockerfile`, `docker-compose.yml`, and `.env.example` in this repo (see `docs/SELF_HOSTING_DOCKER.md` and `docs/SELF_HOSTED_SETUP.md`).

-In both cases, assistants should treat the MCP server as the engine layer and use the same branch-first, PR-first, `run_command`-heavy workflows described here and in `docs/WORKFLOWS.md`.
+In both cases, assistants should treat the MCP server as the engine layer and use the same branch-and-PR-oriented, `run_command`-heavy workflows described here and in `docs/WORKFLOWS.md`.
 The main difference is who operates the server and where it runs, not how assistants behave.

 ---